Anaheim Housing Authority (AHA) Documents

 Since the outbreak of COVID-19, the Anaheim Housing Authority (AHA) has continued to comply with important directives from County and State public health professionals, including social distancing and other preventive practices that help slow the spread of the disease and reduce the risk of exposure.
 These directives have presented significant challenges for the AHA to continue to carry out several program operations.

 The AHA will continue to conduct its due diligence to abide by the statutory and regulatory requirements of the HCV program throughout the state of emergency.
-However, in the case of the inability to meet these demands due to the COVID-19 pandemic, the AHA has adopted and implemented several waivers and alternative requirements as allowed under PIH Notice 2020-05.
+However, in the case of the inability to meet these demands due to the COVID-19 pandemic, the AHA has adopted and implemented several waivers and alternative requirements as allowed under Notice PIH 2020-05 and Notice PIH 2020-13.

 Please click here for a list of waivers and alternative requirements that the AHA has adopted.